solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 ### Lein-nvd

-[Lein-nvd](https://github.com/rm-hull/lein-nvd) is a dependency-checker plugin whichs checks JARS in the program's classpath for known vulnerabilites against the [National Vulnerability Database](https://nvd.nist.gov/).
+[Lein-nvd](https://github.com/rm-hull/lein-nvd) is a dependency-checker plugin whichs checks JARS in the program's classpath with known vulnerabilites against the [National Vulnerability Database](https://nvd.nist.gov/).

 Output of Lein-nvd gives status of the JARs with found vulnerabilities: